spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/oryx-server-side-rendering.md

 - `ssrAwaiter`: this utility manages asynchronous operations during SSR.
 It's particularly useful when a component depends on asynchronous data.
 By using `ssrAwaiter`, you can ensure that the server waits for the data before rendering the component.

 - `@subscribe`: this decorator is used to manage subscriptions during SSR.
 It solves the problem of missing lifecycle hooks in SSR and ensures that subscriptions are cleaned up properly.
-However, note that it currently can't be used with the `observe` controller.